 - Reliability — unrecoverable data loss can result in multi-million dollar and reputational losses;

-- Performance — servers are designed to handle multiple requests;
+- Performance — servers are designed to handle multiple requests that need to be processed quickly;

-- Response Time — users don’t have to wait until the server disk “awaken” and process their requests.
+- Response Time — users don’t have to wait for an HDD to “wake up” and process their requests.

 How to Choose Right HDD for Your Servers?